 Many employers will, at some point in the hiring process, want a list of references.
 A reference is someone who can attest to your professional performance, which allows potential employers to obtain valuable insight on your strengths and weaknesses.

 Having strong references are essential in the job search.
-We will provide guidance on how to prepare resumes and whether or not they should be included on your resume.
+This article will provide guidance on how to prepare resumes and whether or not they should be included on your resume.

 While references used to be a common feature on resumes, it is generally not expected unless specifically requested in the job posting.
 However, an employer would not be surprised to see references included, so if you don’t have much content to fill your resume, you can always add references.